jamidineshkumar/Audio-deepfake-detection/README.md

-# Audio Deepfake Detection using MFCC and Machine Learning
+# 🎙️ Audio Deepfake Detection using MFCC and Machine Learning

-## Overview
+## 📌 Overview

-This project detects **AI-generated (deepfake) audio** using machine learning.
-Speech signals are processed to extract **MFCC (Mel Frequency Cepstral Coefficients)** features, which are then used to train classifiers that distinguish between **real (bonafide)** and **fake (spoof)** audio.
+This project focuses on detecting AI-generated (deepfake) audio using classical machine learning techniques.
+Speech signals are processed to extract **MFCC (Mel Frequency Cepstral Coefficients)** features, which are then used to train multiple classifiers to distinguish between:

+* **Bonafide** → Real human speech
+* **Spoof** → AI-generated or manipulated audio

+---

-## Dataset
+## 📂 Dataset

-This project uses the **ASVspoof 2019 Logical Access (LA) dataset**, a standard dataset used in research for voice spoofing detection.
+This project uses the **ASVspoof 2019 Logical Access (LA)** dataset, a standard benchmark for voice spoofing detection.

-Download the dataset from:
+🔗 Download from:
 https://www.kaggle.com/datasets/awsaf49/asvpoof-2019-dataset

-After downloading, place it in the project folder like this:
+### 📁 Folder Structure (after download)

 ```
 DATASET/